apache/airflow/BREEZE.rst

 or ``apache/airflow:v1-10-test-python3.6``).

-However in many cases you want to add your own custom version of the image - with added apt dependencies, python dependencies, additional Airflow extras.
+However in many cases you want to add your own custom version of the image - with added apt dependencies, Python dependencies, additional Airflow extras.
 Breeze's ``build-image`` command helps to build your own, customized variant of the image that contains everything you need.

 You can switch to building the production image by adding ``--production-image`` flag to the ``build_image``